iambrainstorming/iambrainstorming.github.io/src/chapters/how-to-tackle-disinformation.md

 ### Navigating the Landscape: The Role of a Truth Teller

 The primary task of a truth teller is to navigate the intricate landscape of disinformation without succumbing to distractions.
-This involves a strategic approach to counter false narratives and resist the temptation to engage in posting photos as criticisms, especially when dealing with leaders obsessed with attention.
+This involves a strategic approach to counter false narratives and resist the temptation to engage in posting leaders photos as criticisms, especially when dealing with leaders obsessed with attention.

 ### Crafting a Counter-Narrative: The Power of Truth Sandwich